chef/automate/components/docs-chef-io/content/automate/large_compliance_report.md

 {{< warning >}}  The below configuration is not tested to determine benchmark numbers.
 We recommend doing benchmark testing before considering the approach. {{< /warning >}}

-Automate can connect to AWS S3 for extensive compliance reports if you reuse the Minio Configuration in the following manner:
+Automate can connect to AWS S3 for extensive compliance reports if you reuse the MinIO Configuration in the following manner:

 ```toml
 [global.v1.external.minio]